Dridi/varnish-template/README.rst

 Extending Varnish
 =================

-There are mainly three ways to extend Varnish:
+There are mainly four ways to extend Varnish:

 1. Utility programs
 2. VCL code
 3. C modules
+4. Custom counters

 While this order may seem counter-intuitive, it is actually very accurate.
 Varnish ships itself with external programs, utilities that can add feature